-In the following §4.3 and §4.4 we see that further compatibility of this phase observable $\hat{\zeta}$ with its incarnation on the torus restricts it to a primitive root of unity, as expected in FQH systems.
+In the following §3.3 and §3.4 we see that further compatibility of this phase observable $\hat{\zeta}$ with its incarnation on the torus restricts it to a primitive root of unity, as expected in FQH systems.

-4.3 On closed surfaces
+3.3 On closed surfaces

-While spherical FQH systems as in §4.2 are just barely plausible as having experimental realizations, for closed surfaces of more general genus $g \in \mathbb{N}$ this quickly becomes only less plausible as g increases.
-Nevertheless, the notoriously rich theoretical predictions for these somewhat hypothetical FQH systems on closed surfaces are crucial intermediate stages in understanding FQH systems in general and hence also on experimentally accessible situations.
+While spherical FQH systems as in §3.2 are just barely plausible as having experimental realizations, for closed surfaces of more general genus $g \in \mathbb{N}$ this quickly becomes only less plausible as g increases.
+Nevertheless, the notoriously rich theoretical predictions for these somewhat hypothetical FQH systems on closed surfaces are crucial intermediate stages in understanding FQH systems in general and hence also in experimentally accessible situations.
+Notably, it is by demanding compatibility (functoriality) of quantum states on the disk with those on the torus that we find the braiding phase ζ from §3.1 (on the disk!) to be constrained to a root of unity (by Prop.
+3.21 and Thm.
+3.39 below) as expected for FQH systems (2).

-The new key we now offer for understanding FQH systems on closed surfaces via topological flux quantization is the following result, whose roots in algebraic topology date back half a century ([93], following [100]), but which gains a substantial new meaning when understood now as being about observables on topopological flux quantized in 2-cohomotopy:
+The new key we now offer for understanding FQH systems on closed surfaces via topological flux quantization is the following Prop.
+3.17, whose roots in algebraic topology date back half a century ([112], following [121]), but which gains new meaning when understood now as being about observables on topopological flux quantized in 2-cohomotopy: